rewindio/eight_ball/README.md

 - `disabledFor`: An array of Conditions for which the Feature is disabled.

 ### Condition
+A Condition must either be `true` or `false`.
+It describes when a Feature is enabled or disabled.

 **Supported Conditions**
 - `Always`:  This condition is always satisfied.
 - `List`: This condition is satisfied if the given value belongs to its list of accepted values.